Marco Capozzoli

-Marco Capozzoli (born February 10, 1988) is a former American football placekicker who played for the Tulsa Talons and Jacksonville Sharks of the Arena Football League (AFL).
+Marco Capozzoli (born February 10, 1988) is an American former football placekicker who played for the Tulsa Talons and Jacksonville Sharks of the Arena Football League (AFL).
 He was a placekicker for Montclair State University.
 He was signed as a free agent by the Jacksonville Sharks in 2010.
 Capozzoli has been a resident of Bloomfield, New Jersey.

 Early years

 Capozzoli did not start playing football until his senior year at Saint Joseph Regional High School in Montvale, New Jersey.

 College career

 Capozzoli played for the Montclair State Red Hawks from 2006 to 2009.
 He was named the Division III Outstanding Male Athlete of the Year by the Collegiate Athletic Administration of New Jersey his senior season.
 He was also named the NJAC Special Teams Player of the Year.

 Professional career

 Capozzoli played in six games for the Tulsa Talons in 2010.

 Capozzoli was assigned to the Jacksonville Sharks on October 21, 2010.
 He played for the Sharks from 2011 to 2013, winning ArenaBowl XXIV in 2011.
 On March 30, 2016, Capozzoli was assigned to the Sharks once again.
 On May 17, 2016, Capozzoli retired.